-In the fifth and final installment of his Summer 2021 dirty gravel bike series, where he explores the rail trails of southern Ontario, Rob Brodey stays closer to home … and even wonders why he ever leaves.
+In the fifth and final installment of his special dirty gravel bike series for Outpost, where he explores the rail trails of southern Ontario, Rob Brodey stays closer to home, and even wonders why he ever leaves.

 Story and Photos by Robert Brodey